nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [medium: Kubernetes — Learn Init Container Pattern](https://medium.com/bb-tutorials-and-thoughts/kubernetes-learn-init-container-pattern-7a757742de6b) Understanding Init Container Pattern With an Example Project.
 - [weave.works: Tools for Automating and Implementing Cloud Native Patterns](https://www.weave.works/blog/tools-for-automating-and-implementing-cloud-native-patterns)
 - [dzone: Microservices Patterns: Sidecar](https://dzone.com/articles/microservices-patterns-sidecar) Learn about Microservice architecture and single responsibility principle, know more on how to achieve it using sidecars.
+- [dzone: Multi-Container Pod Design Patterns in Kubernetes](https://dzone.com/articles/multi-container-pod-design-patterns-in-kubernetes) In Kubernetes, Pods are the single deployable units.
+If an application is to be deployed, it must be so in a Pod as a container.
+Learn how to use multi-container pods.

 [![Top 10 Kubernetes patterns](images/top_10_kubernetes_patterns.png)](https://developers.redhat.com/blog/2020/05/11/top-10-must-know-kubernetes-design-patterns/)